acicts/BITS22/README.md

 <img width="925" alt="Screenshot 2022-10-11 203718" src="https://user-images.githubusercontent.com/115484634/195128997-348ad069-92d8-419a-9897-e4cdabf63e8e.png">

 Hello competitor.
 This is the official source code for the bits competition 2022.
-You can contribute to this code by giving us Bugs, Improvements etc. This repository is also participating to Hacktoberfest, so if you're also doing Hacktoberfest this is a great chance.
-Please refer below about more details.
+You can contribute to this code by giving us Bugs, Improvements etc. This repository is also participating in Hacktoberfest, so if you're also doing Hacktoberfest this is a great chance.
+Please refer below for more details.

 ## Technologies and Packages Used